Every New Student Needs To Come In For An Interview Before Formal Enrollment Commences!

 No Call/No Show Absences:

 -Tuition payments.
-Yeah, no one likes talking about it, but it's there.
 Tuition is due on the first lesson of the cycle.
 No exceptions.
 If you need a certain date of the month, we can work something out, however, tuition is due on the due date.
+This also applies to term payments that are broken up so that you can pay monthly.
+There is a late fee after seven days.
+We avoid this by using autopay.
+Term monthly rates are only available if you have a card on file with us.

 Late Pick Up From Classes: